 | 09 | Other Sensitive Categories | Terrorism imagery, drug paraphernalia, self-harm depictions | Platform publishing standards; staff welfare |

 llava-llama3 via Ollama) is prompted: "Only describe what you actually see.
 Don't guess names or locations."
 Generates a full natural-language description per image.all-mpnet-base-v2).
 Cosine similarity is computed between description and keyword embedding vectors.{"offensive": true/false, "category": "...", "rationale": "..."}json.loads().
-Non-JSON outputs (model hallucination) are stored in the rationale field for manual review rather than discarded.A third parallel pipeline extracts File, EXIF/TIFF, and IPTC metadata from all TIFF images using tifffile, PIL, and iptcinfo3.
+Non-JSON outputs (model hallucination) are stored in the rationale field for manual review rather than discarded.A third parallel pipeline extracts File, EXIF/TIFF, and IPTC metadata from all archival images using tifffile, PIL, and iptcinfo3.
 Output is a structured CSV aligned with Dublin Core and IPTC standards, enabling cataloguing interoperability with library management systems.

 offensive: false.